JensRantil/jensrantil.github.io/content/posts/2023-11-06_autoscaling-is-not-a-panacea.md

 limit on the maximum number of instances configured by you.
 AWS also maintains limits which usually always kick in at the worst possible time degrading your system.
-Funnily enough, increasing the max instances limit tends to introduce an [induced demand][induced-demane] such that you start hitting your new limit...
+Funnily enough, increasing the max instances limit tends to introduce an [induced demand][induced-demand] such that you start hitting your new limit...

 [induced-demand]: https://en.wikipedia.org/wiki/Induced_demand